IBM/appmod-resorts/README.md

 * Use Transformation Advisor to create a custom Data Collector
 * Run the custom Data Collector to analyze a traditional WebSphere app
 * Review the Transformation Advisor reports to see migration complexity, cost, and recommendations
-* Generate artifacts to containerize your app
+* Generate artifacts to containerize the app
 * Move the modernized app to IBM Cloud Private using Microclimate
+* Move the modernized app to IBM Cloud Kubernetes Service using a generated migration bundle

 ![](doc/source/images/architecture.png)